Home » How To » How to List All Hidden Files and Folders in Windows

 go to the drive

-Once you are in the drive, paste the below command in the prompt and press Enter.
+Once you are in the drive, run the following command.

 dir /S /A:H > hidden.txt